Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Methodology

 \subsection{Prior Parametrisations}

 A key part of solving an inverse problem using the Bayesian framework is the specification of a suitable prior distribution for the unknown parameters.
 This can be challenging, as it typically involves translating qualitative information provided by experts on the likely values of these parameters into the form of a probability density \citep{Kaipio06}.

-A key benefit of using EKI to estimate the model parameters is that it can be used even when the parametrisation is non-differentiable.
-However, care must to be taken to ensure that constraints and discontinuities in the parametrisation are adhered to when the particles of the ensemble are updated.
-In this section, we describe a number of techniques which can be used in combination with EKI to represent prior knowledge of the characteristics of a geothermal system.
+Some challenges arise if we aim to use EKI to infer the values of the geological parameters of interest directly.
+Firstly, there may be some \emph{hyperparameters}---that is, parameters of the prior itself (such as the standard deviation and lengthscale associated with a Gaussian random field; see Section \ref{sec:grfs})---that are poorly known and should also be incorporated into the prior parametrisation.
+Additionally, ensemble methods do not naturally adhere to constraints and discontinuities in the parametrisation when updating the particles of the ensemble at each iteration.